About Steel Cut Oats

 Category Overview

-Grains are generally scarce in lysine and rich in arginine, which makes them less beneficial for people with herpes.
+Grains are generally poor in lysine and a good source of arginine, which makes them less beneficial for people with herpes.
 That said, some grains are better than others in terms of their lysine to arginine ratio.
 Quinoa, amaranth, buckwheat, and seitan are some of the grains that have more lysine than arginine, or at least a balanced ratio.
 These grains can be included in a healthy diet, as they also provide fiber, iron, and antioxidants.Practical Recommendations

 A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
 This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.